 - enabled: if set to true, then queries will be tracked.
 If set to false, neither queries nor slow queries will be tracked. - trackSlowQueries: if set to true, then slow queries will be tracked in the list of slow queries if their runtime exceeds the value set in slowQueryThreshold.
-In order for slow queries to be tracked, the enabled property must also be set to true. - maxSlowQueries: the maximum number of slow queries to keep in the list of slow queries.
+In order for slow queries to be tracked, the enabled property must also be set to true. - trackBindVars: if set to true, then bind variables used in queries will be tracked. - maxSlowQueries: the maximum number of slow queries to keep in the list of slow queries.
 If the list of slow queries is full, the oldest entry in it will be discarded when additional slow queries occur. - slowQueryThreshold: the threshold value for treating a query as slow.
 A query with a runtime greater or equal to this threshold value will be put into the list of slow queries when slow query tracking is enabled.
-The value for slowQueryThreshold is specified in seconds. - maxQueryStringLength: the maximum query string length to keep in the list of queries.
+The value for slowQueryThreshold is specified in seconds - maxQueryStringLength: the maximum query string length to keep in the list of queries.
 Query strings can have arbitrary lengths, and this property can be used to save memory in case very long query strings are used.
 The value is specified in bytes.